 Introduction

-This document is the continuation of the Data Pipeline document.
+This document is the continuation of the Building a Data Pipeline.

 In this document, you will use machine learning models to predict the occurrence of a storm in the next seven days based on historical weather data.

 You will also learn how to create a predictive dashboard using TIBCO Spotfire, which will help end users assimilate key insights at a glance.